GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 for the domain, and until you update the delegation, you should not add a DS record based on the DNSKEY information for your managed zone.
-After updating the delegation, *be sure to wait for the full TTL of the delegation records to expire*, so that all resolvers will use the new authoritative name servers.
+After updating the delegation, *be sure to wait for the full TTL of the delegation records to expire*, so that all resolvers use the new authoritative name servers.
 TLD delegation NS records often have TTLs that are much longer (1–2 days is common) than the TTLs in the authoritative zone itself.